openaustralia/planningalerts/README.md

 TODO: This section is now out of date as we now have a blue/green deploy setup that allows us to build a new
       image with a new ruby version and deploy it side by side with the old version and switch over between them

+Note for new deploy on new servers: Make sure you run "bundle exec cap production puma:install" first.
+Otherwise the "puma:reload" capistrano task will fail

 ### Update the application code
 * Change `.ruby-version`.
 Run tests to make sure nothing has broken.